Email Marketing Dictionary

 email marketing workflow: The people, process, and tools involved in conceiving, creating, testing, approving, sending, and analyzing the performance of an email

-email metrics: Measurements of the effectiveness of your email marketing campaigns and overall program
+email metrics: Measurements of the effectiveness of your email campaigns and overall marketing program

 email reader: see email client